Lola Bunny: Other appearances

 Lola appears as a news reporter twice, both in the direct-to-video film Tweety's High-Flying Adventure and the games Looney Tunes Racing and Looney Tunes: Space Race.
 Kath Soucie reprises her voice in both.

 In the series Baby Looney Tunes, as well as in its direct-to-video film Baby Looney Tunes' Eggs-traordinary Adventure, she is like her older counterpart in Space Jam, having tomboyish traits and an affinity for basketball.
 She is voiced by Britt McKillip.

 In the post-apocalyptic action-comedy Loonatics Unleashed, her descendant Lexi Bunny is one of the main characters.

 The series New Looney Tunes portrays Lola as a happy and friendly character but with a more serious personality almost like her original character from her debut.
 She appears in the segments "Hare to the Throne", "Lola Rider" and "Rhoda Derby".
 Her appearance is similar to The Looney Tunes Show, although she wears a different outfit.
 She always shows eccentricity and maintains her carefree attitude but very clever and outwits her opponents similar to Bugs.
 Her intrepid and adventurous side appears within some episodes, where she performs various sports.

 Lola returned in Space Jam: A New Legacy with an updated character redesign, voiced by Zendaya although Soucie was initially announced to be reprising the role.

 Lola appeared in the preschool series Bugs Bunny Builders, this time being voiced by Chandni Parekh, once again having a different voice.
 This version gained the most positive reception for her personality and her defying gender stereotypes by working hard on projects with her friends and acting as a true leader for a construction team.

 Lola appears in Tiny Toons Looniversity, a reboot of Tiny Toon Adventures, this time voiced by Kari Wahlgren.
 She is seen with Babs Bunny and the other tiny toons together onscreen for the first time; her occupation within Acme Looniversity is implied to be sports coach, including other roles such as the head chef.

+On March 26, 2026, Fortnite released Lola Bunny skins, with Daffy Duck included.
+A month later, Bugs Bunny was added to coincide with the April Looney Tunes celebration "Rabbit Season".